osrf/gazebo_tutorials/guided_i/tutorial4.md

 # Contribute the model to the online-database

 Contributing our model to Gazebo's online-databse benefits you and every other user of Gazebo.
-When the model is hosted on the database, Gazebo will automatically download it when requested.
+When the model is hosted on the database, Gazebo-classic will automatically download it when requested.
 This means you don't have to manage which computers have the model and which do not.
 Additionally, other people can use your model.